FlatPotato/FlatGem/README.md

-# FlatGem - Bulk AI File Processor for Google Gemini API 🤖
+# FlatGem - Bulk AI File Processor for Gemini API 🤖

 ### You're Smart Enough to Use AI.
 So Why Are You Still Copy-Pasting Files Like a Robot?